Glyphosate: Health Concerns and Safer Alternatives

 Sources of Glyphosate Exposure

-According to the Centers for Disease Control and Prevention, approximately 81% of Americans have recently had glyphosate exposure.
+According to the Centers for Disease Control and Prevention, approximately 81% of Americans over the age of 6 have recently had glyphosate exposure.

 Exposure can occur through: